 The scientific understanding of the ENSO cycle continues to evolve.
-Here we do a quantitative analysis of ENSO on recorded coffee prices and yields, although this is only a part of the picture.
-El Niño events can cause severe storms that increase erosion, producing a long-term effect that is only reflected tangentially in our data.
+Here we do a quantitive analysis of ENSO on recorded prices and yields, although this is only a part of the picture.
+El Niño events can cause severe storms that increase erosion, produce a long-term effect that will only be reflected tangentially in our data.
 El Niños can also affect a coffee farming operation by affecting the welfare of its farmers.

-Our first analysis uses a consensus categorization of years into El Niño, La Niña, and ENSO-neutral years, as an indicator for studying impacts.
-These years and the shape of the NINO 3.4 indicator that corresponds to them is shown in figure 4.3.
+Our first analysis uses a consensus categorization of years into El Niño, La Niña, and normal years, as an indicator for studying impacts.
+These years and the shape of the NINO 3.4 indicator that corresponds to them is shown in figure 3.15.